We all have special and memorable dates that we cherish.

 As a Virgo, I always liked to be organized and have “a plan”.
 That is until I started to travel and realized that NO PLAN was going to be my best plan!

-I’ve learned that no matter how complicated or overwhelming a situation may seem, I’ll figure it out.
+I have learned that no matter how complicated or overwhelming a situation may seem, I will figure it out.

 And you will too.